TiarkRompf/lms-clean/doc/lms_code_walk.md

 typed expressions in the input program evaluate to LMS IR.
 This can be considered as the LMS frontend.
 Then the LMS backend compiles the LMS IR to target programs.

+## Overview

+The basic LMS IR is defined in this file:
 [LMS Core](main/scala/lms/core/backend.md)

 [LMS Simple Frontend](main/scala/lms/core/frontend.md)